Karthikeshwar1/Karthikeshwar1.github.io/blog/2026/Intelligence-should-be-invisible.md

 From base to the top:

-5. **Memory:** The calculator.
+v. **Memory:** The calculator.
 Store and retrieve.
-4. **Mathematical:** The computer.
+vi. **Mathematical:** The computer.
 Compute deterministically.
-3. **Probabilistic:** ML.
+iii. **Probabilistic:** ML.
 Learn without being explicitly programmed.
-2. **Natural language:** LLMs.
+ii. **Natural language:** LLMs.
 Pass the Turing test.
-1. **Agentic:** Act on the world.
+i. **Agentic:** Act on the world.
 AI agents are the earliest form.
 Can be robotic as well (this layer itself can be divided further - we'll get into that in another article).

 It's like Von-Neumann architecture for Intelligence (or perhaps Karthikeshwar's stupid Onion peel layers of Intelligence? 😂).